BEEF LIVER BALLS

 You can either select bones ( a great choice of your dog can't get to the marrow) or any long lasting treat (MEAT) because the dog is earning its kilojoules and satisfying a primal urge to rip and chew.
 If your dog is obese, lots of pig treats may not be ideal because of the higher level of saturated fat that more easily gets converted to dog fat than beef or chicken.

 If you are super conscientious and you what your dog to enjoy more treats, then low fat options like our kangaroo range and fish range are ideal.
-Not only are they generally about 4% versus 10% but your dog will usually be getting a meat protein they don't regular eat, and diversity (in meat protein) is one of the keys to good dog health.
+Not only are they generally about 4% versus 10% but your dog will usually be getting a meat protein they don't regularly eat, and diversity (in meat protein) is one of the keys to good dog health.

 Why feeding on a raw diet is harder for calorie counting